-- The issurer must investigate your claim promptly.
-If you have been disabled for more than three calendar-days, the insurer must begin payment of benefits or send you a denial of leability within 14 days after your employer knew you were off work or had lost wages because of your claimed ripay. - If the insurer accepts your claim for wage-loss benefits and you have been disable for more than three calender-days: The insurer will notify you and must start caying wage-loss benefits within the 14 days noted above.
-The insurer must polyberiffs on time.
-Wage-loss benefits are paid at the same intervals as your work psychocks. - If the inscree denies your claim for wage-loss benefits and you have been disabled for more than three calendar-days.
-The inscre will send notice to you within 14 days.
-The notice must denily explain the footh and reasons will they believe your legary or illness old not result from your work or why the claimed wage-loss benefits are not concern workers compensation benefits yo are not entitled to is theft Call 1-888-372-8366 to report workers
+- The insurer must investigate your claim promptly, if you have been disabled for more than three calendar-days, the insurer must begin payment of benefits or send you a denial of liability within 14 days after your employer knew you were off work or had lost wages because of your claimed injury. - If the insurer accepts your claim for wage-loss benefits and you have been disable for more than three calendar-days: The insurer will notify you and must start paying wage-loss benefits within the 14 days noted above.
+The insurer must pay benefits on time.
+Wage-loss benefits are paid at the same intervals as your work paychecks. - It has been described as the same intervals as your work psychecks.

+If the insurer denies your claim for wage-loss benefits and you have been disabled for more than three calendar-days.
+The insurer will send notice by our within 1500, the notice must clearly explain the facts and reasons why they believe your injury or illness did not result from your work or why the claimed wage-loss benefits are not related to your injury.

 If you disagree with the denial, talk with the insurance claims adjuster who is handling your claim.
-If you are not satisfied and still disagree with the denial, call the Minnesota Department of Labor and Industry's Workers' Compensation Hotline at
+If you are not satisfied and still disagree with the denial, call the Minnesota Department of Labor and Industry's Workers' Compensation Hotline at 1-100-342-535.